inblockio/aqua-docs/versioned_docs/version-1.2.0/Components/intro.md

 ## Aqua verifier (chrome-extension)
 This is a chrome extension that can be used to verify aqua chain.It can be installed from [here](https://chromewebstore.google.com/detail/verifypage/gadnjidhhadchnegnpadkibmjlgihiaj)

-This is the easiest and fastest way to verify an aqua chain.
+This is the easiest and fastest way to get started with aqua protocol.